Kozani: Transport

 The public transit in the city is provided by minibuses, and between the centre and the municipal departments, it is provided by Transit buses.
 The traffic problems of the city have become more severe during the last few years.
+The Kozani–Amyntaio railway used to connect Kozani to the Greek railway network, but it was closed in 2010 and the line has since been severed by the Ptolemaida-Florina coal mine.

 Government

 The municipality Kozani was formed at the 2011 local government reform by the merger of the following five former municipalities, that became municipal units:

 View of Kozani from the south.

 The Municipality of Kozani within West Macedonia after the 2011 reform.

 Polyphytos bridge crossing the Polyphytos artificial lake of the river Aliakmonas near Servia, Kozani.